Guidance

 Please remember, it is not mandatory for you to hire a private lawyer, you can request a pro- bono lawyer instead (‘defensor público’) ‘Defensoría Pública’.

 Be aware that a ‘non-revictimisation’ policy is in place in Ecuador.
 This means that the Public Prosecutor or other officials should not ask you to repeat your statement or any personal information.
-However, other expert evaluations (‘pericias procesales’) should be carried out (social work and psychological).
+However, other expert evaluations (‘pericias procesales’) will need to be carried out (social work and psychological).

-Legal proceedings in Ecuador are based on different principles.
-In these type of cases, the most important one is the “non-revictimisation”, which means that the authorities have the obligation (throughout the whole process), to provide special care in order to protect your physical, mental and personal wellbeing in different ways.
+‘Ordinary’ Legal proceedings in Ecuador are based on different principles.
+In these type of cases the most important one is the “non-revictimisation”, which means that the authorities have the obligation (throughout the whole process), to provide special care in order to protect your physical, mental and personal wellbeing in different ways.
 You should be offered psychological, medical or psychiatric support if needed.
+This also means that after filing an official complaint, through your statement, you should not give another version.
 However, in reality not all those involved in these types of cases will respect these principles and obligations.
 Any act of intimidation or harassment towards you should not be tolerated and should be reported.

-After the hearing to press charges (‘Audiencia de Formulación de Cargos’), the prosecutor’s investigation begins.
+After the hearing to press charges (‘Audiencia de Formulación de Cargos’), the Prosecutor’s investigation begins.
 This is the first stage of the legal process presided over by a judge, and a case number is assigned to your file.
-At this stage (‘Instrucción Fiscal’), the Prosecutor continues with the investigation, which may last from 90 to 120 days, except in the case of flagrancy, in which the period is 30 days.
+At this stage (‘Instrucción Fiscal’), the Prosecutor continues with the investigation, which may last between 90 and 120 days, except in the case of flagrancy, in which the period is 30 days.
+Due to workload issues, these deadlines are not strictly met.

 During this stage, a private accusation against the assailant(s) must be filed through a document signed by you and your lawyer.
 If you are abroad, you can send a special Power of Attorney to your lawyer so that they can file it on your behalf.